 - I also like having a labeler.
 I use this to label all the spines of our binders, the dividers in our binders and it’s just a nice thing to have for our home for organizing just about anything.

-How do I organized our notebooks?
+How do I organize our notebooks?

 We’ve used many methods of organizing our notebooks over the years.
 Some years we used the Proclick and the kids had a notebook for each subject.
 Other years we had one binder for each child divided into subjects and added their notebooking pages that way.
 The last method we used and my favorite was to have a binder for each subject for each child.
 If I know I wanted to create a book using the Proclick later, we’d put the pages in either page protectors or in sleeves, adding the newest page to the back of the stack.
-Once we finished with our school year, we’d bind their books.
+Once we finished our school year, we’d bind their books.

 If you have a large family, like I do, you will have a lot of notebooks after a few years.
 I’ve found the easiest way for us to store all the binders is to move each child’s work for one or two years into one large binder.
-I don’t mind this once we aren’t using the binders anymore for everyday and just for storing.
+I don’t mind this once we aren’t using the binders anymore for every day and just for storing.
 However, binders are bulky and take up a lot of space, so this isn’t a good option for everyone.
 This is another time the Proclick is a nice option.
 Using the Proclick will condense the pages into a more manageable size.
 I recommend you use card stock for both the front and back covers and laminate them, if possible.
 This will make the notebooks more sturdy and they will stand better on the book shelf.

 If there are other questions you have about getting started, please feel free to leave them in the comments.